 - You have accumulated expenses due to injuries caused by the negligent party.

-An experienced Indianapolis car accident lawyer can help you obtain the evidence you need to prove these three conditions.
+An experienced Indianapolis personal injury lawyer can help you obtain the evidence you need to prove these three conditions.
 Evidence may include photographs of the scene, testimony from witnesses, videos of the accident, and documentation of your medical treatment, as well as other types of evidence.
 Your lawyer can also work with the negligent party’s insurance provider to negotiate an appropriate settlement amount for you.

 3. The Insurance company is working for you.
 Wrong!